healeycodes/healeycodes.com/posts/building-and-solving-sokoban.md

 Here are two move ordering ideas I added to my solver:

 - Prioritize moves that push boxes onto goals.
-- Then sort by the total [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) of boxes to goals (without taking blocking objects into account) — a lower total implies we're heading towards a more likely solution .
+- Then sort by the total [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) of boxes to goals (without taking blocking objects into account) — a lower total implies we're heading towards a more likely solution.
 Using [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm) here is better but I decided to cut that corner.

 These reduce the work required for the two-box level by an additional 6%.
 See the heavily commented [solver.ts](https://github.com/healeycodes/sokoban/blob/main/game/solver.ts) file for more information on my searching and heuristic algorithms.